flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: What is the minimum number of cards required to play Small Tiger?
 Answer: Small Tiger is a variation of Baccarat where a minimum of 6 cards is required to play.
 This variation is played with fewer cards compared to traditional Baccarat, creating a faster-paced game with different odds and strategies.
 The reduced number of cards alters the gameplay dynamics and odds, offering players a unique and quicker Baccarat experience.

-Question: What is Twin Tiger Pair?
-Answer: A "Twin Tiger Pair" refers to a situation in baccarat where both the player's and the banker's first two cards form a pair with matching numbers or pictures.
-This means that both the player's and the banker's initial two cards are either a pair (like two 8s) or cards with identical pictures (such as two Kings).
-When the first two cards for both the player and the banker result in a Twin Tiger Pair, according to the game rules, the payout odds are 100 to 1.

-Question: What is the house edge for Tiger Pair bets?
-Answer: In the game of baccarat, the house edge for Tiger Pair bets varies depending on different casinos and game rules.
-Generally, the house edge for Tiger Pair bets tends to be higher than standard banker or player bets.
-To accurately determine the house edge for Tiger Pair bets at a specific casino, it's best to review the gaming rules of that casino or directly inquire with the casino staff for accuracy.

 Question: What is the difference between Player and Banker hand in Baccarat?
 Answer: In Baccarat, the Player hand and the Banker hand represent two distinct positions where players can choose to place their bets.
 The primary differences between them are as follows: